Archdeacon of London

 The Archdeacon of London is a senior ecclesiastical officer in the Church of England.
-They are responsible for the eastern Archdeaconry (the Archdeaconry of London) of the Two Cities (London and Westminster) in the Diocese of London, an area without area bishop and, rather, overseen by the (diocese-leading) Bishop of London.
+They are responsible for the eastern Archdeaconry (the Archdeaconry of London) of the Two Cities (London and Westminster) in the Diocese of London, an area without area bishop and, rather, overseen by the diocesan Bishop of London.
 The immediate western counterpart in this area is the Archdeacon(ry) of Charing Cross.

 Since 1989, the churches of this supervisory cleric are the numerous remaining churches of the City of London.
 Those of the Archdeacon of Charing Cross are the relatively few churches, but much more heavily populated zone that is the City of Westminster.

 History

 Before the 20th century, the early medieval-founded London archdeaconry included parts of the East End as well as the City of London.
 The extent of the archdeaconry was reduced in 1912 (with the creation of the Archdeaconry of Hampstead) and in 1951 (with the creation of the Archdeaconry of Hackney) then latest boundary changes with the creation of the Archdeaconry of Charing Cross in 1989 saw the archdeaconry become coterminous with the limits of the City of London.